RTÉ Young People's Programming: 2010s

-At the beginning of the 2010s the Under 6s strand of programming adopted the name of RTÉ children's Radio station RTÉjr, while its over 6s strand became TRTÉ.
-While, Two Tube remained as their teen strand until 2016 when it was axed.
+At the beginning of the 2010s the under 6s strand of programming adopted the name of RTÉ children's radio station RTÉjr, while its over 6s strand became TRTÉ.
+Two Tube remained as their teen strand until 2016, when it was cancelled.

-In 2011 RTÉjr was given its own channel, initially broadcasting Monday to Friday from 09:00 to 18:00 and later expanding to a 7 day week and starting at 07:00 and closing at 19:00.
+In 2011, RTÉjr was given its own channel, initially broadcasting Monday to Friday from 09:00 to 18:00 and later expanding to a seven-day week and starting at 07:00 and closing at 19:00.

-In the early 2010s Elev8 was an entertainment show aim at the 6 to 10 age group, while Juice was aimed at the 10 to 14 year old age group.
+In the early 2010s, Elev8 was an entertainment show aimed at the 6 to 10 age group, while Juice was aimed at the 10 to 14 year old age group.

-TRTÉ was gradually scaled back in the late 2010s, its programming having a finish time of 17:30, with the addition of more teen/family programmes such as The Goldbergs, Shortland Street and Neighbours, RTÉ have pushed its end time back to 16:30 each afternoon.
+TRTÉ was gradually scaled back in the late 2010s, its programming having a finish time of 17:30, with the addition of more teen/family programmes such as The Goldbergs, Shortland Street and Neighbours.
+RTÉ has pushed its end time back to 16:30 each afternoon.

-Since the late 2010s the TRTÉ brand is only used on a very small scale.
+Since the late 2010s, the TRTÉ brand is only used on a very small scale.
 It is used partially on social media, though often referred to as RTÉjr.
-On screen it is represented by idents and short films about hobbies and interests of children from around the country.
-Promotionally the programmes aimed at the over 6s use RTÉ2's branding.
+On screen it is represented by idents and short films about the hobbies and interests of children from around the country.
+Promotionally, the programmes aimed at the over 6s use RTÉ2's branding.

-By the end of the 2010s Children's content had been significantly reduced due to cut backs.
+By the end of the 2010s, children's content had been significantly reduced due to cutbacks.